Approximation in K-theory for Waldhausen Quasicategories: Appendix: Quasicategorical Recollections and a Criterion for a Simplicial Set to be Weakly Contractible

 In the notation of Lurie, $(G \downarrow y)$ would be $X \times_Y Y_{/y}$, see \cite[page 236]{LurieHigherToposTheory}.
 The simplicial set $(G \downarrow y)$ is like a {\it homotopy fiber}.
 The {\it left fiber} $G/(0,y)$ on page 337 of Waldhausen \cite{WaldhausenAlgKTheoryI}, which is the pullback of $G\co X \to Y$ along $y\co \Delta[0] \to Y$, is like a {\it strict fiber}.

 \begin{theorem}[Quasicategorical Quillen Theorem A, \cite{JoyalI}] Let $Y$ be a quasicategory, $X$ a simplicial set, and $G \co X \to Y$ a map of simplicial sets.
-If the over simplicial set $(G \downarrow y)$ is weakly contractible for every object $y$ of $Y$, then $G$ is a weak homotopy equivalence. \end{theorem} \begin{proof} For a proof of the analogous version for $(y \downarrow G)$, see Proposition 4.1.1.3.(3) and Theorem 4.1.3. of Lurie on pages 223 and 236 of \cite{LurieHigherToposTheory}. \end{proof}
+If the over simplicial set $(G \downarrow y)$ is weakly contractible for every object $y$ of $Y$, then $G$ is a weak homotopy equivalence. \end{theorem} For a proof of the analogous version of Theorem~\ref{thm:Quasicategorical_Quillen_Theorem_A} for $(y \downarrow G)$, see Proposition 4.1.1.3.(3) and Theorem 4.1.3.1 of Lurie on pages 223 and 236 of \cite{LurieHigherToposTheory}.
+For another variant of Quillen's Theorem~A in the setting of quasicategories, see Heuts--Moerdijk \cite[Proposition~G]{HeutsMoerdijk_1}.